johncarey70/uc-integration-lumagen/README.md

-# Lumagen Radiance Pro Integration for Remote Two/3
+# Lumagen Radiance Pro Integration for Unfolded Circle Remote Two/3

 **Disclaimer**: Use at your own risk.
 This integration is currently **untested** and in active development.
 It has not yet been verified with real hardware still awaiting delivery of the R3 Remote.